aeither/larissa-ui/README.md

 ## Workflow suggestion

-Create the desired style with storybook: `yarn storybook` and `yarn start`.
+Create the desired styles with storybook: `yarn storybook` and `yarn start`.

 Then stop them and run Inside example `npm run dev` to start the application.